SoftUni-Internal/interactive-content/EN/01-Components/05-Component-Interaction.md

 Angular-Components-31-Component-Interaction
 Angular-Components-32-33-From-Parent-To-Child

-This is the most common method of sharing data.
+This is the most common and straightforward method of sharing data.

 It works by using the `@Input()` decorator to **allow data to be passed via the template**.